Here are ten forgotten spiritual truths about raising children

 A characteristic feature of these conditioned mind patterns–no matter how different they might be in different cultures–is that they reproduce themselves.
-They therefore produce human replicas that meet the expectations and norms of the society they are born into.
-They adjust to, and keep the rules of their respective society, and they become effective members of that society.
+They, therefore, produce human replicas that meet the expectations and norms of the society they are born into.
+They adjust to and keep the rules of their respective societies, and they become effective members of that society.
 They think, behave and feel as expected from good citizens.
-In the meanhwile, they preserve the illusion of free choice, since the conditioned mind patterns are, to a certain extent, flexible.
+In the meanwhile, they preserve the illusion of free choice, since the conditioned mind patterns are, to a certain extent, flexible.

 Building up the Personality

 If we are hospitable and attentive hosts of our visitors coming to us from the unknown, we must first recognize that they, just like we ourselves before them, come to this world as wanderers.
 The objective of their journey is to enable the Universe to manifest itself and to awaken into its own existence, filtering through their personalities as human beings.
 We must assist them in the process as more experienced wanderers who are a little bit ahead of them in the journey.

 When the guests arrive at our house, they are entirely inexperienced, they do not know anything about the work of this world, and they are unable to express themselves.
 In other words, they do not have the means–a personality–that would help them in those processes.
 They do have, however, a very effective strategy, that is, imitation, with the help of which they are able to build up a personality in a few years.
 For the imitation, they will choose us as a model, the people living in their environment.
 If we live according to our conditioned mind patterns, they will imitate those patterns.
 The patterns will be deeply imprinted and will serve as the foundation for their personalities.